iamnottheway/WeX/README.md

 ## Documentation will be added :page_facing_up::bell::book::computer::computer:

+## Why should you use it?And Where can you use it?

+  If you are building a chatbot and you want to make the bot give the current weather of a city by reading a string you can use WeX.
+Or if you want to make an app which responds to your voice and shows you the weather, you can use WeX.

+  And if you want to make a mod for a game which makes the weather change in the game, when it actually changes in the real world.

 ## Installation:electric_plug::electric_plug:

         * pip install package will be added soon (Learning to create a package :) )